technicat/TootSDK/FORK.md

 ## Account

-- avatar is optional to accomodate Mitra
+- avatar is optional to accomodate Mitra (when user hasn't selected an avatar)
-- header is optional to accomodate Pixelfed
+- header is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)

 ## Relationship